aalexeenco/YouTubeChapters/README.md

 ![commits since latest release](https://img.shields.io/github/commits-since/aalexeenco/YouTubeChapters/latest)

-YouTubeChapters is a Chrome browser extension which adds chapter navigation controls to the YouTube player.
+YouTubeChapters is a browser extension which adds chapter navigation controls to the YouTube player.

 ## Getting Started

 ## Installation

-Download the [latest](https://github.com/aalexeenco/YouTubeChapters/releases/latest/download/yt_chapters_chrome_ext.zip) version and extract to a desired location and then load an unpacked Chrome extension as follows:
+Download the [latest](https://github.com/aalexeenco/YouTubeChapters/releases/latest/download/yt_chapters_ext.zip) version and extract to a desired location and then load extension manually:

+### Chrome

-1. Open Chrome browser.
+1. Open Chrome browser
-2. Click `More` > `More Tools` > `Extensions` or enter `chrome://extensions` into the address bar.
+2. Click `Customize and control Google Chrome` > `More Tools` > `Extensions` or enter `chrome://extensions` into the address bar
 3. Ensure `Developer mode` is turned on
-4. Click `Load unpacked` button and select the directory with unpacked extension files
+4. Click `Load unpacked` button and select the extension's directory

+### Firefox

+1. Open Firefox browser
+2. Open `about:debugging` page
+3. Click `This Firefox`, click `Load Temporary Add-on` and then select any file in the extension's directory

 ## Development